 The most common types of home-monitoring systems among homeowners were central burglar alarms (59%) and central smoke/fire alarms (58%).
 However, tech-friendly inventions are on the rise, as 53% have a smart security or water-shutoff device.

-Given homeowners primarily acquire monitoring systems to protect their property and get lower insurance rates, it's logical that central alarms are the primary monitoring systems installed.
+Given homeowners primarily acquire monitoring systems to protect their properties and get lower insurance rates, it's logical that central alarms are the primary monitoring systems installed.
 These provide a direct link to local protective services, in case a home is on fire or broken into, and reduce response times and potential damage or losses.
-But these systems also tend to yield larger homeowners insurance discounts.
+However, these systems also tend to offer minimal savings on homeowners insurance.

 Why do people acquire home-monitoring systems?